IcyStarFrost/lambda-building-system/README.md

 # Lambda Building System
-A module for Lambda Players that allows Lambdas to build duplications and paste duplications with the tool gun.
+A module for Lambda Players that allows Lambdas to manually build duplications with their physics gun and paste duplications with the tool gun.

 ### Lambda Dupe Creator